 The information provided here is based on clinical experience of myself and others.
 There is LIMITED research on the impact of tongue tie on speech.
-More studies have been completed investigating the effect of tongue tie on breastfeeding, but that information is inconclusive.
+More studies have been completed investigating the effect of tongue tie on breastfeeding which demonstrate a causal link.

 Clinical experience is a part of Evidence-Based Practice and is necessary when the research has not caught up to the needs of the patient.
 All of our patients receive a FULL FUNCTIONAL evaluation lasting 1-2 hours before any recommendations are made to medical doctors regarding tongue tie impact and the need for correction (surgery).

-My experience in Early Intervention and private practice over the last five years has led me to realize tongue tie MAY be more of an issue than I ever expected and it is largely ignored.
+My experience in Early Intervention and private practice over the last decade has led me to realize tongue tie MAY be more of an issue than I ever expected and it is largely ignored.

 The number of children I have seen with suspected tongue tie continues to amaze me on a daily basis.
 The number of children referred for feeding difficulty is on the rise and I have to ask myself "Is it because tongue tie is no longer corrected?"
 The answer is most likely YES!

 If you serve children or have children, start looking at what they eat.
 You will notice too many children are on a 'soft' food diet.
 Everything is mushy without a lot of chewing.
 This is not good not only in terms of feeding and chewing, but oral development and speech!

 Below you will find a website that will start you on the journey to understanding tongue tie, lip ties, and the struggles those affected face on a day to day basis.